Revisiting Main Memory-Based Covert and Side Channel Attacks in the Context of Processing-in-Memory: A Case for PiM-based Timing Attacks

 \subsection{Row Buffer Timing Channel}

 A DRAM row buffer acts as a direct-mapped cache inside a DRAM bank and is shared across applications that can access main memory.
-Accessing a row that is already cached in the row buffer results in a significantly lower latency because the memory controller does \emph{not} need to issue additional commands, $PRE$ to precharge the open row and $ACT$ to fetch the target row to the row buffer.
-Therefore, it is possible for a user space application to infer \agy{whether} a row is accessed recently by measuring the time it takes to access the row.
-To demonstrate the latency gap between different states of the row buffer, we evaluate microbenchmarks that create memory accesses that result in row buffer hits and conflicts, and we measure the latencies observed by the user space application. {Figure \ref{fig:rowbuffer_latency} shows the breakdown of memory access latencies categorized into two classes: row buffer hits and conflicts.
+Accessing a row that is already in the row buffer results in a significantly lower latency because the memory controller does \emph{not} need to issue additional commands \nbcr{1}{(i.e., precharge the bank and fetch the target row).} Therefore, a \nbcr{1}{userspace} application \agy{can} infer \agy{whether} a row has been accessed recently by measuring the time it takes to access the row.

-We observe that the average latency gap between a row buffer conflict and a row buffer hit is \param{74 CPU cycles}.
-Since this latency gap is large enough to detect, it is possible for user space applications that share the main memory to exploit the row buffer as a covert channel to exchange messages. }Our results align with the observations of prior works~\cite{pessl2016drama}.
+\nbcr{1}{To demonstrate the latency difference between a row buffer hit and a row buffer conflict in a \gls{pim}-enabled system, we simulate such a system (described in detail in~\secref{sec:method}).
+We run a microbenchmark that 1) creates memory accesses that result in row buffer hits and conflicts, and 2) measures the memory access latency for each memory request.} \agy{We observe that a row buffer conflict takes 74 CPU cycles more than a hit \nbcr{2}{for a CPU operating at 2.6 GHz},} \agy{which} is large enough to detect, \nbcr{1}{which aligns with the observations of prior works~\cite{pessl2016drama,moscibroda2007memory,bhattacharya2016curious}}. \nbcr{1}{Based on this observation, we conclude that} \agy{a \nbcr{1}{userspace} application can exploit the row buffer as a timing channel \nbcr{1}{in a \gls{pim}-enabled system}.}